-The last phase of DMAIC is control, which is the phase in which we ensure that the processes continue to work well, produce desired output results, and maintain quality levels.
-You will be concerned with four specific aspects of control, which are:
+The last phase of DMAIC is control, which is the phase where we ensure that the processes continues to work well, produce desired output results, and maintain quality levels.
+You will be concerned with four specific aspects of control, which are as follows.

-Since the purpose to Six Sigma is to improve overall process by reducing defects, quality control is the essential method for keeping the whole process on track; for enabling us to spot trouble and fix it; and for judging how effectively the project was executed and implemented.
+Since the purpose of Six Sigma is to improve the overall process by reducing defects, quality control is the essential method for keeping the whole process on track; for enabling us to spot trouble and fix it; and for judging how effectively the project was executed and implemented.

-One feature of smooth processing is to enable processes to go as smoothly as possible.
-This usually means standardization.
+Standardization enables processes to go as smoothly as possible.
 In a manufacturing environment, the value of standardization has been proven over and over.

 We need to devise a control feature to processes so that the majority of work is managed in a standardized manner.

 The development of a new process of any change to an existing process requires the development of procedures to control work flow.